 The widely accepted definition of mild cerebral lateral ventriculomegaly is an atrial width of 10 to 15 mm on the transverse plane (Figure 4–1)1,2,3

 Mild (A) and severe (B) ventriculomegaly in midtrimester fetuses.
 Atrial width is 10 and 16 mm, respectively.
 Arrows indicate the dangling choroid plexuses.

 In many cases, it probably represents a normal variant.
 In other cases, mild enlargement of the lateral ventricles may be the only obvious epiphenomenon of heterogeneous cerebral anomalies.

-Isolated mild ventriculomegaly should be differentiated from more complex abnormalities of the fetal brain that frequently have a different prognosis (eg, agenesis of the corpus callosum and cortical malformations).
-Several reports suggest that magnetic resonance imaging (MRI) may be a useful adjunct to sonography, particularly in ...
+Isolated mild ventriculomegaly should be differentiated from more complex abnormalities of the fetal brain that frequently have a different prognosis (eg, agenesis of the corpus callosum and cortical malformations). ...